 Heytesbury Primary School is committed to ensuring that everyone is treated fairly and with respect as we want our school to be a safe and inspiring learning environment for all our pupils.
 This school recognises that people have different needs and we understand that treating people equally does not always involve treating everyone the same.
+Heytesbury Primary School is committed to ensuring that everyone is treated fairly and with respect as we want our school to be a safe and inspiring learning environment for all our pupils.

-Heytesbury Primary School creates inclusive processes and practices where the varying needs of individuals can be identified and met.
-This document explains how we show our commitment to equality for our school population and how we plan to tackle inequalities that may impact at school.
+This document explains how we show our commitment to equalityi for our school population and how we plan to tackle inequalities that may impact at school.

-Celebrating our Successes (2019 - 2020)
+Celebrating our Successes